escodebar/trainings/slides.md

 ---

-## Git Cherry-Pick
+## Git cherry-pick

 ![cherry pick](https://wac-cdn.atlassian.com/dam/jcr:8d62148d-ba03-4762-bd3a-06ddc465b07f/hero.svg?cdnVersion=jo) <!-- .element: height="300px" style="background: white" -->

-> Apply the changes introduced by some existing commits
+Apply the changes introduced by some existing commits

 Notes:
 * This results in a linear commit-history
 * This is not handy if the changes of many commits need to be introduced
+* Your working tree needs to be clean
+* Merge commits can be cherry-picked!
+(But you need to specify the mainline)

 ---